Investing in your most important relationship.

 INITIAL SESSION FOR COUPLES & FAMILIES

-The first meeting is a double-length session of 100 minutes – 50 minutes to set initial goals and another 50 introduce a tool or exercise to begin your growth process.
+The first meeting is a 90 minutes in order to allow sufficient time to set initial goals and begin your growth process.

 75-minute session, access to family tools and at-home exercises.

-50-minute session, unlimited access to tools, and at-home exercises.
+50-minute session, access to tools, and at-home exercises.

 Full payment is due at each session.
 Fees may be payable by credit & debit cards, checks, cash and Paypal.

 Payments are preferred through the auto-pay Client Portal system, your credit card will be automatically charged following your session.